-Health care costs are expected to rise by at least 5% every year.
-Consumer costs for Original Medicare will rise with the changing cost of living and increases in necessary health care.
+Health care costs rise by about 5% every year.
+The rising cost of living and an increase in health care problems that require expensive care are inevitable.
 Last year, standard premiums for Medicare Part B were $121.80.
 This year, Part B premiums are $134.

 Explaining these costs and why some people pay more for Medicare than others can be tricky.
 The standard premium rate is determined based on rising rates from the previous year and is adjusted according to current and previous income.